energicryptocurrency/go-energi/energi/contracts/REAMDE.md

+# Energi Governance Contracts
+This directory contains the Energi Governance smart contracts used by the Energi Core node as a key part of consensus.
+Most of these contracts were initially deployed as a part of the genesis block on the Energi Testnet and Energi Mainnet.
+They can be tested against a local ganache instance.
+All commands given here unless otherwise specified are meant to be run from the root of the repository, where [truffle-config.js](truffle-config.js) resides.

 ## Prerequisites
 At a minimum to build and test these repositories you need `nodejs-v12`, `truffle`, and `ganache-cli`.
 Some dependencies here have shown some issues with later versions of nodejs.
 If you have a suitable version of nodejs, running `npm install` should get you to a workable state.